-Another hardy, ‘rare breed’, which is an ancient strain of the Galloway species.
+Another hardy, ‘rare breed’, which is an ancient variety of the Galloway breed.
 Cattle are excellent at grazing our wetter habitats and controlling the coarse grasses.
 They also are great at trampling the bracken and breaking up dense vegetation, improving the structure and allowing species like Nightjar to thrive.

 Exmoor Ponies are a native breed to Britain and are able to graze the Forest in both winter and summer.
 They are great at tackling coarse grasses like Molinia, and will also feed on gorse, bramble and even young shrubs.
 Like the cattle, they can also help break up bracken and dense vegetation by trampling.
 Although these are attractive ponies, they are not truly domesticated and do not like being handled.

 With all our livestock, we please ask that you do not feed them as this can lead to digestive and health problems and we ask that dogs are kept out of the enclosures to protect both livestock and the dogs.